-Figure SA-02.0 Business Plan submission
+Figure SA-04.0 Business Plan submission structure

-- 1.5.
-Chapter 2 of the RIIO-ED2 Business Plan details what WPD has delivered within the current price control period RIIO-ED1 so far.
-It sets out the current delivery for the four WPD distribution licences of West Midlands, East Midlands, South Wales and South West. - 1.6.
-This document is a supplementary annex to Chapter 2. - 1.7.
-We appreciate that the readers of the WPD RIIO-ED2 Business Plan suite of documents will range from regulatory experts and well-informed stakeholders through to new customers who may have had little previous knowledge of WPD. - 1.8.
+- 1.6.
+This document is a supplementary annex to Chapter 4 of WPD's RIIO-ED2 Business Plan document.
+Annex 4: We keep our promises provides more details what WPD has delivered within the current price control period RIIO-ED1 so far.
+It sets out the current delivery for the four WPD distribution licences of West Midlands, East Midlands, South Wales and South West. - 1.7.
+We appreciate that the readers of the WPD RIIO-ED2 Business Plan suite of documents will range from regulatory experts and well informed stakeholders through to new customers who may have had little previous knowledge of WPD. - 1.8.
 This document is aimed at readers who require a more detailed understanding of the commitments that will be delivered.

-A less detailed description of the outputs can be found in the Our Business Plan 2023 -2028 First Submission or An Overview of Our Business Plan 2023 2028 documents. - 1.9.
+1.9.
 This document is subdivided into the following sections:

 Chapter Title Content 2 We keep our promises A summary of how we achieved the promises we made in RIIO- ED1.
 3 Our performance in RIIO-ED1 This section provides details on how we performed against our RIIO-ED1 targets.
 4 Our expenditure in RIIO-ED1 A summary of our expenditure against our RIIO-ED1 allowance.
-5 Return on regulatory equity Details on the return on the regulatory equity (RoRE).
-6 Financial returns to shareholders A description of the dividends paid to our shareholders.
+5 Return on regulatory equity Details on the Return on the Regulatory Equity (RoRE).
+6 Financial returns to A description of the dividends shareholders paid to our shareholders.
 7 Appendices A number of appendices containing links to supporting reports.